Asset location

 While asset allocation (AA) determines what assets to own and in what proportions, AL determines where those assets are held.
-While the objective of AA is to create portfolios with the greatest return for a level of risk, and to optimize individuals' risk exposure according to their risk tolerance, goals and investment time frame, the objective of AL is to maximize the benefits of different account-types - usually to minimize taxes.
+While the objective of AA is to create portfolios with the greatest return for a level of risk, and to optimize individuals' risk exposure according to their risk tolerance, goals and investment time frame, the objective of AL is to maximize the benefits of different account types – usually to minimize taxes.
 There are other objectives that can be personal (e.g., the liquidity of the wealth, the expected use of the funds, privacy, etc.).

-In the discussion below the effective tax rate for any asset depends on a personal tax bracket, different countries' treatment of different types of income, personal frequency of realizing the tax liability (e.g. capital gains only taxable when sold after a multi-year holding period), the mix of income-types generated by an asset, and the net tax effect that includes both tax debits and credits (e.g. the treatment of dividend income in Canada and Great Britain).
+In the discussion below the effective tax rate for any asset depends on a personal tax bracket, different countries' treatment of different types of income, personal frequency of realizing the tax liability (e.g. capital gains only taxable when sold after a multi-year holding period), the mix of income types generated by an asset, and the net tax effect that includes both tax debits and credits (e.g. the treatment of dividend income in Canada and Great Britain).

-Location Choice Methodology
+Location choice methodology

-Tax Rates
+Tax rates

-Although there is no academic support, it is common (now declining) to hear that assets with the highest effective tax rates should be prioritized in tax-shelter accounts.
+Although there is no academic support, it is common (now declining) to hear that assets with the highest effective tax rates should be prioritized in tax shelter accounts.
 This will have been broadly appropriate over the 30 years from the 1980s to the 2000s in North America, as interest rates declined and debt's total returns matched the returns of equity.
-The rule is dependent on the assumption that total returns from different asset-types are equal.
+The rule is dependent on the assumption that total returns from different asset types are equal.
 When interest rates are low and expected to rise that assumption will not be valid.

-Tax Efficiency
+Tax efficiency

-Another common metric to decide which assets should be prioritized is tax-efficiency.
-This equals the dollars of tax payable per principal invested - the multiple of the asset's rate of return by its effective tax rate.
-Another way to look at the same metric is as the difference between the asset's nominal rate of return and its after-tax rate of return.
+Another common metric to decide which assets should be prioritized is tax efficiency.
+This equals the dollars of tax payable per principal invested – the multiple of the asset's rate of return by its effective tax rate.
+Another way to look at the same metric is as the difference between the asset's nominal rate of return and its after tax rate of return.